-Chatsworth House
+Chatsworth

 Location: Bakewell, Derbyshire

-Website: Chatsworth House website
+Website: Chatsworth website

-Home to the Duke and Duchess of Devonshire, the Chatsworth Estate has a rich and varied history spanning over 450 years.
-It consists of a 17th century Palladian mansion and extensive gardens set in a ‘Capability’ Brown landscaped parkland.
-Today, the 105 acre garden combines a diverse range of historic and modern features that sit seamlessly alongside each other.
-Historic features include: the 17th century Cascade, the 195 foot gravity fed Emperor Fountain, and Joseph Paxton’s monolithic Rock Garden (1840s).
-More recent additions have been a 3-acre Kitchen and Cutting Garden, the Display Greenhouse and ongoing development of the Trout Stream area, the inspiration for Dan Pearson’s 2015 ‘Best in Show’ Chelsea Garden.
-Tom Stuart-Smith has worked extensively in the gardens on a variety of development projects including redesigning a 16-acre area of woodland at the heart of the gardens and refining the path network and planting design in Paxton’s Rock Garden.
-A range of exciting events, including the annual Chatsworth Country Fair in September, are hosted on site to engage with as broad an audience as possible.
+Chatsworth has a rich and varied history.
+Home of the Cavendish family for nearly 500 years, it consists of a 17th C Palladian mansion and extensive gardens set in a ‘Capability’ Brown landscaped parkland.
+Today, the 105-acre garden combines a diverse range of historic and modern features that sit seamlessly alongside each other.
+Historic features include: the 17th century Cascade, the 60m high gravity fed Emperor Fountain, and Joseph Paxton’s monolithic Rock Garden (1840s).
+More recent additions have been the Display Glasshouse (1970), a 3-acre Kitchen and Cutting Garden (1990s).
+The Gardens at Chatsworth are looked after by the Chatsworth House Trust.

 Steve Porter, Head of Gardens & Landscape: “Having hosted trainees through the Professional Gardeners Guild and the Historic and Botanic Garden Training Programme at Chatsworth for many years, it is always a pleasure to see them learn, develop, fit into the team and contribute to the care of the garden.
 Many have now become valuable members of the team and are able to share their experience and knowledge with new trainees.”